Python Numpy Array Tutorial

 [1.46894321, 1.37966024, 1.56355702, 1.29747049]]])

-You see that, even though x and y seem to have somewhat different dimensions, the two can be added together.
+seem to have somewhat different dimensions, the two can be added together.

 That is because they are compatible in all dimensions:

-• Array x has dimensions 3 X 4,
+has dimensions 3 X 4, - Array

-• Array y has dimensions 5 X 1 X 4
+has dimensions 5 X 1 X 4

 Since you have seen above that dimensions are also compatible if one of them is equal to 1, you see that these two arrays are indeed a good candidate for broadcasting!

-What you will notice is that in the dimension where y has size 1, and the other array has a size greater than 1 (that is, 3), the first array behaves as if it were copied along that dimension.
+has size 1, and the other array has a size greater than 1 (that is, 3), the first array behaves as if it were copied along that dimension.

-Note that the shape of the resulting array will again be the maximum size along each dimension of x and y: the dimension of the result will be (5,3,4)
+Note that the shape of the resulting array will again be the maximum size along each dimension of x

 In short, if you want to make use of broadcasting, you will rely a lot on the shape and dimensions of the arrays with which you’re working.